charliecalvert/CloudNotes/Assignments/EcmaScript/PromiseFile.md

 ## Convert String to Object

 When you call **js.readFile**, the thing you get back is a string.
 But you want to use an object.
-In other words, you are expecting the JSON in the file to be an object, not a string.
+In other words, because address-list.json contains JSON, we are tempted to expected the JSON in the file to be returned as an object, not a string.
 But that is not what you get.
-Regardless of the contents of the file, **js.readFile** returns a string.
+Regardless of the contents of the file, by default **js.readFile** returns a string.
 So you need to translate the string you get from **js.readFile** into a JavaScript object.
 Do it like this:

 <pre>JSON.parse(resultFromCallingReadfile);</pre>